Now Walk It Out: Why Walking is The New Running

 Running burns way more calories than walking - you bet your bottom dollar it does.
 We know that physical activity increases energy expenditure, and improves metabolic efficiency, body composition, and appetite control, which are all good things.
 The type of activity and duration is critical.

 What happens when you run?
-The first 2 mins of the run your body uses a quick, but ineffective source of energy via anaerobic metabolism before switching over to aerobic metabolism.
+The first 2 mins of the run your body uses a quick, but an ineffective source of energy via anaerobic metabolism before switching over to aerobic metabolism.

 Most of you may know the body will tap into your muscles for energy (glycogen stores aka carbohydrates).
 Your body needs help to stimulate the release of those stored carbs, so it calls on some hormones with the star being cortisol, a glucocorticoid, gluco: meaning glucose (sugar); and corticoid: meaning a steroid made from cholesterol.